Washington State University: Research

 According to the National Science Foundation, WSU spent $360 million on research and development in 2018, ranking it 71st in the nation.

 Research and scholarship at WSU is rooted in agriculture, natural for a land-grant university.
 The institution's first leader, George W. Lilley (1891–1892), was both president of the then-named Washington Agricultural College and School of Science and director of the Washington Agricultural Experiment Station.
 Subjects taught by the first five faculty members included agriculture, botany, horticulture, forestry, and veterinary science.

 In 1894, the sixth faculty member, William Jasper Spillman, arrived to teach plant science and mathematics and serve as the first wheat breeder.
 The WSU wheat research and breeding program continues to serve the Washington wheat industry, the sixth largest industry in the nation in 2008–2009.
 The state's wheat growers work closely with WSU researchers on development of new wheat varieties that meet their needs.

 The university's food and agriculture research helps sustain the state's annual $29 billion food industry.
 Faculty partnered with agriculture interests to create today's $3 billion a year wine grape business.
 The Apple Genome Project draws collaboration from scientists worldwide to map the apple genome, research aimed at supporting the apple industry.

 Food science is another long-time research field at WSU.
-Work in the 1940s on types of cheese suitable for storing in cans or tins led to creation of now award-winning Cougar Gold cheese, a white cheddar produced at the WSU Creamery with milk from the university's dairy herd.
+Work in the 1940s on types of cheese suitable for storing in cans or tins led to creation of now award-winning Cougar Gold, a white cheddar produced at the WSU Creamery with milk from the university's dairy herd.
 In 2009, the Food and Drug Administration (FDA) approved the use of microwave energy for producing pre-packaged, low-acid foods, and WSU professor Juming Tang led development of the technology by university, industry and U.S. military scientists.

 In terms of productivity, WSU plant sciences faculty rank No. 2 in the nation, animal sciences faculty rank fourth, and food science faculty rank sixth according to Academic Analytics' 2007 Faculty Scholarly Productivity Index.
 In addition, WSU agricultural studies have helped shape U.S. public policy by showing how sustainable farming practices sidestep the environmental hazards of conventional agriculture.
 The Climate Friendly Farming project helps farmers adopt methods that mitigate global climate change.
 Research in agriculture is a strength for WSU, where the university has led in research and development funding from the US Department of Agriculture.

 Veterinary medicine and animal health are also important research areas at WSU.
 In 2008, a $25 million grant from the Bill & Melinda Gates Foundation funded a large share of the cost for a research facility for a new WSU School for Global Animal Health.
 Its scientists address global infectious disease challenges by detecting diseases within animal populations and controlling their transmission.
 The Washington Animal Disease Diagnostic Laboratory at WSU works closely with the U.S. Department of Agriculture and the Centers for Disease Control and Prevention to develop and deploy diagnostic tests for livestock diseases.